 3.3.
 The Director is responsible for the selection of problems to be solved.
 He makes the diagram copies for the tournament.
 It is his responsibility to ensure that the solvers do not know the selection of problems.

 4.1.
 The teams consist of three (four at ECSC) solvers and the team-leader who may be one of the solvers.
 Teams consisting of only two (two or three at ECSC) solvers are also permitted.
 The members of the teams simultaneously compete in the individual championship.

 4.2.
 All countries are entitled to enter one team, the organising country two teams and one team of juniors or women or mixed juniors and women.
 A country participating with a team(s) is allowed to nominate one further solver for the individual championship.

 4.3.
-A country may nominate two more solvers from extra categories (juniors, women, seniors) out of this quota.
+A country may nominate three more solvers from extra categories one of each from juniors, women, seniors out of this quota.
 For the junior’s / women’s / senior’s championship juniors / women / seniors from the regular national quota compete as well.

 4.4.
 A country not participating with a team may send one (one or two at ECSC) solver(s) for the individual championship.

 4.5.
 The top 50 solvers / top 25 women / top 25 juniors / top 25 seniors of the current or the preceding rating list of active solvers are entitled to participate in the individual WCSC (ECSC) including its respective special categories.

 5.1.
 A country and individuals mentioned in point 4.5 must notify the organiser of their intention to participate not later than three months before the tournament; unless in the organiser’s announcement a later date is given.

 5.2.
 The rules for the eligibility of participating solvers (whether team members or individual nominees) shall be the same as for FIDE over-the-board events.